Try our free ROI calculator. Discover your site's revenue potential.

 But it’s not just about consuming your crawl budget.
 Google will avoid overwhelming your server at all costs.
 After all, the crawling process is traffic coming to your site.
 If your website timeout or takes way too long to load, Google will lower your crawl budget thinking your server can’t manage the current frequency.

-How to Improve Your Crawl Budget with Prerender?
+How Prerender Improves Your Crawl Budget

 If you’re building a single-page application (SPA), you’re already dealing with two or more of these issues.
 On top of that, JavaScript makes the whole process even harder for search engines, and it most definitely slows down your site.